david-abel/simple_rl/README.md

 ## Making a New MDP

-Make a directory in _tasks/_.
-Then make an MDP subclass, which needs:
+Make an MDP subclass, which needs:

 * A static variable, _ACTIONS_, which is a list of strings denoting each action.